ozrichards/terraform-beginner-bootcamp-2023/journal/week2.md

 Schema is used to define the inputs in a Terraform provider

 OUTPUTS can be used to reference a specific attribute of a resource in Terraform

+The term "interpolation" refers to the process of embedding variables within other strings.

+Remote execution mode can be changed to "local" in Terraform Cloud